print-shanice/orbital_bitesboard/README.md

 ## About
 BitesBoard is an iOS mobile application designed to help users find personalised food recommendations and help users connect with one another.
 Try it out today!

+Note: You may only see the updated profile details and widget photo after relaunching the app.

 ## Installation and Set-Up Guide

 ### Prerequisites